nd9097/odin-recipes/README.md

 # odin-recipes
-A collection of recipes and a showcase of HTML, CSS and JS skills.
+A collection of recipes for the perfect Sunday lunch.
+Best finished with a siesta.